SABINA IN THE AFTERWORLD

 The libretto will be informed by interviews with philosophers and psychics, scientists, monks, and mystics, and those who have had a near-death peek over the threshold.
 The cartoon girls will deliver the news from the other side.
 The performance will be recorded and repeated in the gallery during off hours using speakers on stands, like ghosts.

 I hope the work will amuse, move, and disturb.
 Sabina Ott believed that art could have a healing effect on trauma.
-For the 2019 installation in Chicago, my goal was to provide a measure of healing for Sabina's community from the loss their beloved artist, teacher, and organizer.
+Indeed, the 2019 installation in Chicago seemed to provide a measure of healing for Sabina's community from the loss their beloved artist, teacher, and organizer.